Sizing Targets for One to One and One to Many relationships

 If we use the same VMs in the previous example, the cache is only required to be 30GB.
 However, since we’re using 3 Source WAN Accelerators, the cache size must be 90GB in response.

-On the Target WAN Accelerator, not only is the cache size dictated by the amount of Source WAN Accelerators, but so is the Digest on the target end—in this example, we require 120GB of Digest space, which added to the cache size (90GB) results in requiring a 210GB volume size at a minimum.
+On the Target WAN Accelerator, cache size is dictated by the amount of Source WAN Accelerators plus number of operating systems in use, the digests space on the target end in this example cannot be excluded from the calculation even though it may never be used.
+We may require 120GB of Digest space at source so this needs to be added to the cache size (90GB) at target resulting in a requirement of 210GB of capacity at a minimum on the target.